mkoura/dump2polarion/README.md

 CSV format
 -
-Delimiter is semicolon (;).
+Delimiter is a semicolon (;).

+There needs to be a row with field names - it is by default when exported from Polarion®.

-Fields are ID; Title; Test Case ID (optional but recommended); Verdict (one of "passed", "failed", "skipped", "waiting" or empty); Comment (optional); Time (optional); stdout (optional); stderr (optional) + any other field you want, order doesn't matter.
+Fields are ID; Title; Test Case ID (optional but recommended); Verdict; Comment (optional); Time (optional); stdout (optional); stderr (optional) + any other field you want.
+Order of the fields and case doesn't matter.

-You can export the CSV file out of Polarion, just make sure the ID field is there.
 The "Verdict" field and any optional fields must be added manually.
+Valid values for "verdict" are "passed", "failed", "skipped", "waiting" or empty.
+It's case insensitive.

+There can be any content before the row with field names and the test results.

 SQLite format
 -